SiobhanBaines/Harry-Potter-Memory-Game/README.md

 ## Features
 ### Existing Features
 #### feature 1
-When the home page loads it's position and opacity changes bringing the webpage to life.
+When the home page loads its position and opacity changes bringing the webpage to life.
 #### feature 2
 I wanted the transition from the home page to the game page to be softer to appear smoother for the player.
 #### feature 3
 When the player fails to follow the pattern created by the crests lighting up, a message relating to the last crest in the pattern pops up on a piece of parchment in the middle of the screen in black writing.
 #### feature 4
-When the player successfully follows the pattern this image appears.
+When the player successfully follows the pattern, this image appears.
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS2-HP-Game/blob/360d1825cd9bcd90d9a500c425ff503ab356e807/reference%20documents/testing%20images/dobby-screen.png)
 #### feature 5
-When the player does not successfully follow the pattern these messages appear.
+When the player does not successfully follow the pattern, these messages appear.
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS2-HP-Game/blob/360d1825cd9bcd90d9a500c425ff503ab356e807/reference%20documents/testing%20images/lost-message-gryfindr.png)
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS2-HP-Game/blob/360d1825cd9bcd90d9a500c425ff503ab356e807/reference%20documents/testing%20images/lost-message-slytherin.png)
 ![image](https://github.com/SiobhanBaines/Siobhan-Baines-MS2-HP-Game/blob/360d1825cd9bcd90d9a500c425ff503ab356e807/reference%20documents/testing%20images/lost-message-hufflepuff.png)